SrtaCamelo/BDmc/README.md

 # README #

-Projeto da disciplina Banco de Dados (2017.2), Universidade Federal Rural de Pernambuco
+Projeto da disciplina Banco de Dados (2017.2), Universidade Federal Rural de Pernambuco.

 ### What is this repository for? ###